doctorfree/MusicPlayerPlus/mppcava/README.md

 Exit with ctrl+c or q.

-If cava quits unexpectedly or is force killed, echo must be turned on manually with `stty -echo`.
+If mppcava quits unexpectedly or is force killed, echo must be turned on manually with `stty -echo`.

 ### Controls